 Fukuoka has many famous mountains and gorges, and each of them offers great beauty in all seasons.
 Here are some autumn-leaf viewing spots that you shouldn't miss if you're planning to visit Fukuoka during the fall season.

-The Komyozen-ji temple is located in Dazaifu-shi, at the very end of the approach to the Dazaifu Tenmangu Shrine.
-Although the temple is also known by the name of “Koke-dera” (temple of moss), it also has beautiful autumn leaves and rhododendron flowers.
+Komyozen-ji Temple is located in Dazaifu, at the very end of the approach to the Dazaifu Tenmangu Shrine.
+Although the temple is also known by the name of “Koke-dera” (temple of moss), it has beautiful autumn leaves and rhododendron flowers.
 The best autumn-leaf viewing season is from mid to late November.

-The Hyugami-kyo Gorge in Yame-shi can be found on the lakeside of the Hyugami Dam on the upstream of Yabe River.
-This is a mysterious autumn-leaf viewing spot: according to the legend, a winged horse once came out from the “Kehogi-iwa”, a huge rock with a big opening.
+The Hyugami Gorge, or Hyugami-kyo, can be found on the lakeside of the Hyugami Dam on the upstream of Yabe River.
+This is a mysterious autumn-leaf viewing spot: according to legend, a winged horse once came out from the “Kehogi-iwa”, a huge rock with a big opening.
 The best autumn-leaf viewing season is at the beginning of November.

 Raizan Sennyoji Daihio-in Temple

 The Raizan Sennyoji Daihio-in Temple in Itoshima is an old temple found on the midpoint of Mount Raizan.
 Among the many Buddhist statues that can be found at this temple, Senju Kannon (“1,000-Armed Standing Kannon”) is designated as a national important cultural asset.

 The foliage on the 400-year-old maple tree is also not to be missed.
 The best autumn-leaf viewing season is from the end of October to mid-November.

 Fujie’s Gyorakuen, a nationally designated scenic garden, offers a beautiful scenery created by the contrast between the green moss-covered rocks and the red autumn leaves.